Where is Luis Boa Morte now?

 Racking up over 350 first team club appearances and picking up a Premier League winner’s medal during his time at Arsenal, Boa Morte also represented the Portuguese national side on 28 occasions, scoring one goal.

-Since retiring from playing, he has pursued a career in coaching and spent time assisting the coaches at the Fulham academy before returning to Portugal to coach former side Sporting Lisbon’s under 19’s team.
+Since retiring from playing, he has pursued a career in coaching and spent time assisting the coaches at the Fulham academy before returning to Portugal to coach Sporting Lisbon’s under-19’s team.

-After a successful season with his under 19’s team with a second place finish in the Portuguese National Championships Boa Morte decided to return to the UK to coach or manage within the English leagues.
+After a successful season with a second place finish in the Portuguese National Championships, Boa Morte decided to return to the UK to coach within the English leagues.

 After working for former side Arsenal as a scout specialising in Portuguese talent, Boa Morte was appointed manager of Portuguese third division side Sintrense in February 2017.

-After a spell coaching at Israeli side Maccabi Haifa, Boa Morte made a return to the Premier League in June 2019 when he joined Marco Silva at Everton as assistant manager.
+He then spent time coaching at Israeli side Maccabi Haifa, before making a return to the Premier League in June 2019 when he joined Marco Silva at Everton as assistant manager.

 Follow on Twitter @